Rocky Mountain Front, Montana © Simon Williams

 Healthy land.
 Clean water.
 Recreational opportunities.
 Vibrant working landscapes.

-The Nature Conservancy supports protecting America’s land and water through dedicated and robust funding of the Land and Water Conservation Fund (LWCF).
+The Nature Conservancy supports protecting America’s land and water through full funding and reauthorization of the Land and Water Conservation Fund (LWCF), as stated in S.338.
+The Conservancy also looks to reconnect Americans to nature by restoring critical large landscapes such as the Everglades and Flint Hills Conservation Areas.

 Every State Depends on the Land and Water Conservation Fund

-From the Grand Canyon National Park to the Appalachian National Scenic Trail, the Land and Water Conservation Fund has helped protect some of America’s most treasured places.
-Over the past four decades, the Land and Water Conservation Fund has provided approximately $12.5 billion for land and water protection across every state and several of the territories.
+From the Grand Canyon National Park to the Appalachian National Scenic Trail, the Land and Water Conservation Fund has helped protect some of America’s most treasured places—conserving national parks and public recreation areas, lands by rivers, working forests, farms and ranches, fish and wildlife refuges, trails, and state and local parks.

-The Nature Conservancy also supports legislation – the Land and Water Reauthorization and Funding Act of 2011 (S.1265) – to fix the LWCF program and guarantee oil and gas proceeds are diverted annually to a “true” LWCF trust fund.
+The Nature Conservancy supports full funding and reauthorization (S.338) of LWCF to fix the program and guarantee oil and gas proceeds are reinvested annually to a “true” LWCF trust fund.

 1 Lori Weigel, Public Opinion Strategies, 2011